 SHAREHOLDER MEETINGS

-The Board may hold an Annual General Meeting (AGM) between 30 September and 30 November each year to present the Annual Report to all Shareholders.
-If no AGM is held then the shareholders will pass the required resolutions.
+The Board may hold an Annual General Meeting (AGM) between 30 September and 30 November each year to present the Annual Report to the Shareholder.
+If no AGM is held then the shareholder will pass the required resolutions.

 BRIEFINGS